chrisstarr-82/capstone/README.md

 - There are 16 bills, a limited number.
 The selection process for the bills was important and was a major limitation.
 These were 16 key votes identified by the Congressional Quarterly Almanac.
 - This is data for only one year
 - The votes marked '?' fall into multiple categories
+    - Voted present because of conflict of interest or other reason
+    - “Did not vote or otherwise make a position known”

 # Data Dictionary